 Clearly it pays to invest in today’s digital tools!

-This is a primary reason why many businesses outsource some or all of these layers to a Managed Service Provider (MSP) who offer IT consulting services and ongoing IT support.
+This is a primary reason why many businesses outsource some or all of these layers to a Managed IT Services Provider who can ensure that as a minimum, the foundation is taken care of.

 This allows internal IT staff to concentrate on more strategic initiatives, leaving the routine tasks to a third party.
 This arrangement is often referred to as co-managed or supplemental IT.

 If you're interested in learning more about the trend to supplemental IT, read our solution guide which tells the stories of 8 different IT execs from real companies, and why they chose to outsource specific IT functions.

 (Click below to download immediately - no email required!)